 Hardscape Drainage Basics: Avoid Pooling and Shifting

-The most common reason hardscape projects fail prematurely is not poor materials or bad installation.
+The most common reason hardscape projects fail early is not bad materials or sloppy installation.
 It is inadequate drainage.
-Water that has nowhere to go will erode base material, shift pavers, crack concrete, and eventually undermine your entire investment.
+Water that has nowhere to go will erode your base, shift your pavers, crack your concrete, and eventually undermine the entire investment.
+I see this all the time on jobs where a previous contractor skipped the drainage work to keep the bid low.

 Grade Is Everything

-Every hardscape surface must slope away from your home's foundation at a minimum of one percent grade, which is roughly one-eighth inch per foot.
-This seems subtle but it is enough to move water consistently in the right direction.
-A professional installer verifies grade with a level at multiple points before and during installation.
+Every hardscape surface must slope away from your home's foundation at a minimum of one percent grade, roughly one-eighth inch per foot.
+That sounds subtle but it is enough to keep water moving in the right direction.
+I verify grade with a level at multiple points before and during every installation.

 Where Does the Water Go?

 Water flowing off your hardscape needs a destination.
-Common solutions include permeable areas like planting beds or turf that absorb runoff, channel drains set into the surface that connect to the storm drain system, French drains buried along the perimeter that collect and redirect subsurface water, and dry wells or infiltration pits for areas where connecting to storm drains is not practical.
+Common solutions include permeable planting beds or turf that absorb runoff, channel drains that connect to the storm drain system, French drains buried along the perimeter, and dry wells for areas where storm drain connections are not practical.
+On our Tarzana backyard project, a French drain along the back wall solved years of water pooling against the foundation.

 Base Preparation for Drainage

-A proper hardscape base is not just about structural support.
-It also facilitates drainage.
-Crushed aggregate base material allows water to move through and away from the surface.
-Compacting the base to 95 percent density prevents settling while maintaining enough permeability for water movement.
+A proper hardscape base is not just structural support.
+It also helps with drainage.
+Crushed aggregate base material allows water to move through.
+Compacting to 95 percent density prevents settling while keeping enough permeability for water to escape.

 Protecting Your Investment

 Drainage planning should happen before the first shovel hits the ground.
-A qualified contractor assesses your property's natural water flow, identifies problem areas, and designs solutions into the project from the start rather than trying to fix issues after the fact.
+I assess every property's natural water flow, identify problem areas, and design solutions into the project from the start.
+Trying to fix drainage after the hardscape is in place always costs more.
+If you are planning a project with pavers or concrete, drainage is the first conversation we should have.

 Ready to Start Your Project?